Frederick II, Holy Roman Emperor

-His political and cultural ambitions were enormous as he ruled a vast area, beginning with Sicily and stretching through Italy all the way north to Germany.
-As the Crusades progressed, he acquired control of Jerusalem and styled himself its king.
-However, the Papacy became his enemy, and it eventually prevailed.
+Frederick was one of the most brilliant and powerful figures of the Middle Ages and ruled a vast area, beginning with Sicily and stretching through Italy all the way north to Germany.
 Viewing himself as a direct successor to the Roman emperors of antiquity, he was Emperor of the Romans from his papal coronation in 1220 until his death; he was also a claimant to the title of King of the Romans from 1212 and unopposed holder of that monarchy from 1215.
 As such, he was King of Germany, of Italy, and of Burgundy.
-At the age of three, he was crowned King of Sicily as a co-ruler with his mother, Constance of Hauteville, the daughter of Roger II of Sicily.
+At the age of three, he was crowned King of Sicily as co-ruler with his mother, Constance, Queen of Sicily, the daughter of Roger II of Sicily.
 His other royal title was King of Jerusalem by virtue of marriage and his connection with the Sixth Crusade.
-Frequently at war with the papacy, which was hemmed in between Frederick's lands in northern Italy and his Kingdom of Sicily (the Regno) to the south, he was excommunicated three times and often vilified in pro-papal chronicles of the time and after.
-Pope Gregory IX went so far as to call him an Antichrist.
+Frequently at war with the papacy, which was hemmed in between Frederick's lands in northern Italy and his Kingdom of Sicily (the Regno) to the south, he was "excommunicated four times between 1227 and his own death in 1250", and was often vilified in pro-papal chronicles of the time and after.
+Pope Innocent IV went so far as to declare him preambulus Antichristi (forerunner of the Antichrist).

-Speaking six languages (Latin, Sicilian, Middle High German, French, Greek, and Arabic), Frederick has a reputation as a Renaissance man avant la lettre, as scientist, scholar, architect, poet and composer.
+For his many-sided activities, dynamic personality and talents Frederick II has been called the greatest of all the German emperors, perhaps even of all medieval rulers.
+In the Kingdom of Sicily and much of Italy, Frederick built upon the work of his Norman predecessors and forged an early absolutist state bound together by an efficient secular bureaucracy.
+He was known by the appellation Stupor mundi ('Wonder of the World'), enjoying a reputation as a Renaissance man avant la lettre and polymath even today: a visionary statesman, an inspired naturalist, scholar, mathematician, architect, poet and composer.
+Frederick also reportedly spoke six languages: Latin, Sicilian, Middle High German, Old French, Greek, and Arabic.
 As an avid patron of science and the arts, he played a major role in promoting literature through the Sicilian School of poetry.
-His Sicilian royal court in Palermo, beginning around 1220, saw the first use of a literary form of an Italo-Romance language, Sicilian.
+His magnificent Sicilian imperial-royal court in Palermo, beginning around 1220, was the cultural and intellectual hub of the early 13th century and saw the first use of a literary form of an Italo-Romance language, Sicilian.
 The poetry that emanated from the school had a significant influence on literature and on what was to become the modern Italian language.
-He was also the first king to formally outlaw trial by ordeal, which had come to be viewed as superstitious.
+He was also the first monarch to formally outlaw trial by ordeal, which had come to be viewed as superstitious.

-After his death his line did not survive, and the House of Hohenstaufen came to an end.
+Though still in a strong position at his death, Frederick's line did not long survive, and the House of Hohenstaufen came to an end.
 Furthermore, the Holy Roman Empire entered a long period of decline during the Great Interregnum.

-Historian Donald Detwiler wrote: His complex political and cultural legacy has attracted fierce debates until this day.
+His complex political and cultural legacy has continued to attract fierce debate and fascination to this day.